Materials Science

 Engineers Design Fluid Inspired Material Coating for Metals

-Engineers have developed a new coating strategy for metal that self-heals within seconds when scratched, scraped, or cracked.
+Self-Healing Metal Coating Engineers have developed a new coating strategy for metal that self-heals within seconds when scratched, scraped, or cracked.
 The novel material could prevent these tiny defects from turning into localized corrosion, which can cause significant structures to fail.
-It’s hard to believe that a tiny crack could take down a gigantic metal structure.
-But sometimes bridges collapse, pipelines rupture, and fuselages detach from airplanes due to hard-to-detect corrosion in tiny cracks, scratches, and dents.
+It’s hard to believe that a tiny crack could take down a gigantic metal structure, but sometimes bridges collapse, pipelines rupture, and fuselages detach from airplanes due to hard-to-detect corrosion in tiny cracks, scratches, and dents.
 Localized corrosion is extremely dangerous.
-It is hard to prevent, hard to predict, and hard to detect, but it can lead to catastrophic failure Engineering team
+It is hard to prevent, hard to predict, and hard to detect, but it can lead to catastrophic

 Engineers Design Fluid Inspired Material Coating for Metals Read More »